By

 doesn’t matter what you call it.
 I want a Russian idea for the Russian people;

 I don’t want the Americans to teach us how to live.
-I want a strong country,
+I want a strong country, one you can be proud of.
+I want life to have some

 The practice of